alex-bellon/wikipedia/wikipedia.md

 ## Internet

 [Chum Box](https://en.wikipedia.org/wiki/Chum_box) - A chum box (or chumbucket) is a form of online advertising that uses a grid of thumbnails and captions to drive traffic to other sites and webpages.

+[Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.

 ## Language